w3f/polkadot-wiki/docs/learn/learn-governance.md

 2. The proposal has indeed been whitelisted by the Fellowship.

 If both conditions are true, the operation executes with Root-level privileges.

+This system enables the ability to have a new parallel Track (Whitelisted-Root Origin), whose parameters allow for a shorter voting turnaround.
+Through an open and transparent process, a body of global experts on the Polkadot protocol have determined that the action is both safe and time-critical.

 ### Blacklisting